metno/edrisobaric/README.md

 ## TODO

+### EDR

+- Instance should be file/date?
+- Show only available date, or fetch others if asked?

+### Code

+- Move to github
 - Config?
-Or just use parameters
+Or just use parameters?
+Filename is currently hardcoded.
 - Clean old datafiles
-- Split code in files
-- Replace cgi, it's deprecated
+- Replace cgi module, it's deprecated
-- Silence unrelated warnings
+- Temporal extent is fetched (poorly) from filename

 ## References